notKamui/Keval/README.md

   - `invalidOperator` contains the actual invalid operator
   - `expression` contains the fully sanitized expression
   - `position` is an estimate of the position of the error
+- `KevalDSLException` if, in the DSL, one of the field is either not set, or doesn't follow its restrictions (defined above)

 `KevalZeroDivisionException` is instantiable so that you can throw it when implementing a custom operator/function.

-Keval will also throw an `IllegalArgumentException` if, in the DSL, one of the field is either not set, or doesn't follow its restrictions (defined above).

 ## Future Plans